 In the past, Plan F had more enrollees than any other plan.
 But, with Plan F going away, Plans G and N grew in popularity.

 We believe that since Medigap always pays claims on services Medicare covers, all plans make a great choice.

 Further, if you’re looking to keep more money in your wallet, you could consider the High Deductible Plan G option.

 Indiana Medigap Premiums

 The cost of Medicare Supplement plans will vary between people.
-For someone in the Medigap Open Enrollment Period, the premium will be lower than someone older in need of underwriting.
+For someone in the Medigap Open Enrollment Period, the premium will be lower than someone who may be older and has to go through underwriting.